top of page

 The way your assets are titled determines how they transfer—and whether they might end up in probate.
 If you’ve created a trust-based plan with our office, make sure your accounts and property are properly titled in the name of your trust.
 Be careful with joint ownership as well.
 Adding a child’s name to a bank account or deed might seem convenient, but it can create tax, Medicaid, or creditor issues down the line.

-• Ensure trust assets are properly funded
+• Ensure inter vivos trusts are properly funded

 • Record any new deeds if ownership has changed

-3. Update Your Advance Directive for Healthcare
+3. Update your Power of Attorney and Advance Directive for Healthcare

 Your healthcare power of attorney, living will, and financial power of attorney speak for you if you cannot.
 These documents should reflect your current wishes and trusted decision-makers.
 If it’s been more than five years since you signed them—or if your chosen agents’ circumstances have changed—update them.
 Having current directives spares your family stress and confusion in a medical emergency.